HewlettPackard/terraform-provider-oneview/docs/d/hypervisor_cluster_profile.html.markdown

 * `status` - Current status of this resource.
 Valid values include Unknown, OK, Disabled, Warning, Critical.

 * `type` - Uniquely identifies the type of the JSON object

+* `uri` - The name of the hypervisor cluster profile uri.